Laptop announced date: 7th June 2020

 Paying extra for 4K gaming in a laptop is not really a good investment of your cash at the moment.
 We would put our extra cash in to a 1080p with better graphics card or maybe a nice mouse or headset.
 Because with the 4K laptop you may be sad when having to drop your favourite modern games screen resolution to get an ok frame rate.
 Or perhaps lowering the graphics setting to increase 4K FPS up to a stable and playable amount, only to hit a 60FPS ceiling due to the 60Hz 4K panel limit.

-Of our regular price tracked gaming mice the best value mouse today is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons.
-With its a current price of $11.99 it should work well with this ASUS ROG Strix G17 (2020) i9-10980HK RTX 2080 Super Max-Q 16GB RAM 512GB M.2 laptop.
-Another interesting point about this mouse is that as we price track it we can see it has dropped in price by $19 during these past two weeks.
-Looking over our tracked prices for this mouse, it was at its lowest price on 15th Aug 2020, which had it priced at $11.99.
+Of our regular price tracked gaming mice the best value mouse today is the PICTEK Gaming Mouse 7200DPI wired 7 Buttons.
+With its a current price of $10.87 it should work well with this ASUS ROG Strix G17 (2020) i9-10980HK RTX 2080 Super Max-Q 16GB RAM 512GB M.2 laptop.
+Looking over our tracked prices for this mouse, it was at its lowest price on 23rd Nov 2020, which had it priced at $10.87.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|